certgenix/pef/replit.md

 **API Design**: RESTful API structure with all routes prefixed with `/api`.
 Currently minimal route implementation in `server/routes.ts`, prepared for expansion.

-**Storage Layer**: Abstracted storage interface (`IStorage`) with an in-memory implementation (`MemStorage`) for development.
-This allows easy migration to database-backed storage without changing application logic.
+**Storage Layer**: Abstracted storage interface (`IStorage`) with Firestore implementation for data persistence.
+All user data, profiles, opportunities, and applications are stored in Firestore collections.

 **Session Management**: Infrastructure prepared for session handling with connect-pg-simple for PostgreSQL session storage.